Yannick Ngakoue: 2016 season

-The Jacksonville Jaguars selected Ngakoue in the third round (69th overall) in the 2016 NFL Draft.
+The Jacksonville Jaguars selected Ngakoue in the third round (69th overall) in the 2016 NFL draft.
 He was the seventh defensive end selected.
-On June 22, 2016, the Jaguars signed Ngakoue to a four-year, $3.48 million contract that includes a signing bonus of $856,176.
+On June 22, 2016, the Jaguars signed Ngakoue to a four-year, $3.48 million contract that included a signing bonus of $856,176.
 Throughout training camp, he competed for the starting defensive end position against Dante Fowler, Chris Smith, and Jared Odrick.
 Head coach Gus Bradley named him the backup defensive end behind starters Fowler and Odrick to begin his rookie season.

 Ngakoue made his NFL debut in the Jaguars' season-opener against the Green Bay Packers and made two combined tackles during their 27–23 loss.
 The following week, he earned his first NFL start, as the Jaguars opted to start him at right defensive end over Dante Fowler, and recorded three combined tackles, forced the first fumble of his career, and made his first NFL sack on Philip Rivers in the Jaguars' 38–14 loss at the San Diego Chargers.
 His first NFL forced fumble came in the second quarter, as he had a strip sack on Rivers.
 The ball was recovered by Jaguars' safety Johnathan Cyprien.
 On October 2, Ngakoue made a season-high four solo tackles and recorded his first NFL interception on quarterback Andrew Luck after the pass was deflected by defensive end Dante Fowler during a 30–27 victory over the Indianapolis Colts.
 In the season finale on January 1, 2017, he collected two solo tackles and made his eighth career sack on Luck in a 24–20 loss to the Colts.